Greece · tool

 Local etiquette

-- •Tipping is appreciated but not mandatory; rounding up the bill or leaving 5-10% for good service is common.
+- •Tipping is appreciated but not mandatory; rounding up the bill or leaving 5-10% for good service is customary.

-- •While cards are widely accepted in tourist areas, carrying some cash is advisable for smaller shops, street vendors, and some tavernas.
+- •While cards are widely accepted in tourist areas, always have some cash on hand for smaller establishments or street vendors.

-- •Dinner is typically eaten late, often starting around 9 PM or later.
+- •Dinner is typically eaten late, often starting around 9 PM or later, especially on weekends.

 - •When visiting churches or monasteries, dress modestly, covering shoulders and knees.